garrandall/popular-music-data/tracks/holidae-in-chingy-ludacris-snoop-dogg.md

 Bomb ass pussy
-Ma ooh you got that bomb, know you got it
+Ma oh you got that bomb, know you got it
-Ma ooh, you got some bomb ass pussy
+Ma oh, you got some bomb ass pussy
 Ma I know you got that bomb bomb pussy